nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `appt-b INDEX time/TIME`

 * Create an appointment with the buyer at the specified `INDEX`.
 The index refers to the index number shown in the displayed buyer list.
 The index **must be a positive integer** 1, 2, 3, …​ within the size of the displayed buyer list.
-* The input `TIME` is in a `yyyy-mm-dd-hh-mm` format of: the year, month, day of the month, hour and minute.
+* The input `TIME` is in a `yyyy-MM-dd-HH-mm` format of: the year, month, day of the month, hour and minute.
 Use the example below for reference.
 * The time entered must be a time in the future.
 * To **delete an appointment** with a buyer, use the keyword `reset` after the `time/` prefix.
 * Multiple clients may have the same appointment `TIME` (E.g. Zoom meetings).